Skip to main content

 1. Enable the SIEM integration by navigating to Settings -> Platform Settings -> Integrations -> SIEM.

-2. Set the desired S3 bucket and folder where the timeline files will be exported.
+3. Choose the account and bucket where the timeline files will be exported

-Below is an example of a CEF log generated by Cado:
+Below is an example of a CEF log generated by / Forensic Acquisition and Investigation:

 CEF:0|CadoSecurity|CadoResponse|1.0.2|0|Content Modification Time|10|alarm=True evidence_id=2 evidence_name=aws_compromise.zip macb=M... source=FILE eventTime=1595194940 filePath=/tmp/file.txt eventId=Q5FBqHwBX9dvp1T5IsHT msg=Malicious File Detected: cryptomining_malware_wannamine